Skip to main content

 The view from 2025

-The Oculus Rift did finally go on sale to the public in March 2016, just over a year later.
+The Oculus Rift was introduced in June 2015, and finally shipped to the public in March 2016.

 Meta is working on AR glasses (Orion and Project Aria), as is Google (Android XR, Project Astra) and other companies.